deparkes/gds2ecp/README.md

 - Split XY coords list into 5 coords to put into pat file components: RECT, XPOLY, YPOLY
 - check which pat file shape each set of 5 coords should be
 - Output correct format for pat files
-- Figure out how to deal with
+- Figure out how to deal with repeated shapes
--
+- Figure out how to divide gds boundaries into pat shapes

 ## Code features
 - objects for individual patterns
 - config parser
 - opt parser
+- Also output ctl control files